mohit-agarwal/IMDB-Crawler/README.md

 the user.

-Run the code using following command:
+Run the code using the following command:

 ```
 python crawler.py